-(a) All failures require an RCA

-- ^(b) Duration of data collection is 1 minute for background, 1 minute for spike and 1 minute for second background measurement.
-All static repeatability is to be compared to original readings to ensure instrument is consistent throughout the project. - ^(c) The terms grid and dataset refer to logical groupings of data or data collection event.
+- (a) All failures require an RCA - (b) Duration of data collection is 1 minute for background, 1 minute for spike and 1 minute for second background measurement.
+All static repeatability is to be compared to original readings to ensure instrument is consistent throughout the project. - (c) The terms grid and dataset refer to logical groupings of data or data collection event.
 Logical groupings of data are contiguous areas mapped by the same instrument and in the same relative timeframe.
 These can be grids, acres, or some other unit of area.
-A data collection event is similar to logical groupings of data but refers to data collected over a contiguous timeframe, such as morning, afternoon, battery life, or some other measure of contiguous time. - (d) For static background, the expected baseline millivolt response is to be based on an average of all the static background readings collected during the first four days (or first week).
-For static spike the expected baseline peak millivolt response is to be based on an average of all the IVS background readings for the first four days (or first week).
-For the IVS background, the expected baseline millivolt response is to be based on an average of all the IVS spike readings for the first four days (or first week).
+A data collection event is similar to logical groupings of data but refers to data collected over a contiguous timeframe, such as morning, afternoon, battery life, or some other measure of contiguous time. - (or first week).
+For static spike the expected baseline peak millivolt response is to be based on an average of all the static background readings collected during the first four days (or first week).
+For the IVS background, the expected baseline millivolt response is to be based on an average of all the IVS background readings for the first four days (or first week).
 For the IVS spike, the expected baseline millivolt response is to be based on an average of all the IVS spike readings for the first four days (or first week).
 For GSV BSI items the baseline millivolt response will be determined by recording an additional survey line that is offset 1⁄2 of the planned survey line spacing (1 foot) from the center of the seeded IVS line.
 This offset line will be recorded twice daily (AM/PM) during the first four days (or first week) of DGM operation with the PP system(s) and the baseline millivolt response to be used for BSIs (for PP and towed array systems) will then be calculated by averaging all of the peak readings for each ISO at this 1 ft offset.
-Note that separate baselines will be generated and used for the PP and towed-array system static and IVS tests. - ^(e) GPS base station coordinates that are currently being used are provided by the BRAC Office. - ^(f) Repeat occupation means demonstrate the control points being used can be recovered and reoccupied and that they have not moved more than the requirement specification.
-This can be accomplished using the same methodology used to initially tie the local network to a HARN, CORS, OPUS, or other recognized network, or it can be accomplished by other means that achieve this requirement. - ^(g) An example of frequently used control points would be points used as RTK-GPS base stations.
+Note that separate baselines will be generated and used for the PP and towed-array system static and IVS tests. - (e) GPS base station coordinates that are currently being used are provided by the BRAC Office. - (f) Repeat occupation means demonstrate the control points being used can be recovered and reoccupied and that they have not moved more than the requirement specification.
+This can be accomplished using the same methodology used to initially tie the local network to a HARN, CORS, OPUS, or other recognized network, or it can be accomplished by other means that achieve this requirement. - (g) An example of frequently used control points would be points used as RTK-GPS base stations.
 Infrequently used points could be those used during GPS operations where the control point was used during mapping and then again at some later time for reacquisition and QC statistical sampling.
 Infrequently used points also could include grid corners; they are used for SLAM positioning and then reused for reacquisition or QC statistical sampling.